-Khalid Bin Waleed Road, December 2001.
-Somewhere on my computer is a folder full of global destinations I can never do a Top 5 article on.
-The visits in question were over fifteen years ago and the photos are… well, I can’t pull any punches… they’re crap.
+December 2001.
+Somewhere on my computer is a folder full of global destinations I can’t do reports on.
+The visits in question were all over fifteen years ago and the photos are… well, I can’t pull any punches… they’re crap.
 This was back when I had a camera that a) wasn’t digital and b) I didn’t know how to use.
-It’s always a source of great frustration when I have to abandon an article.
+It’s always a source of great frustration when I have to abandon a potential article.
 My long ago trip to Dubai very nearly ended up in the reject folder.
 But somehow, after much editing and plenty of goodwill, I just about managed to scrape together a narrative with five passable shots.
 Here I am outside The Howard Johnson Hotel, my Dubai base.

-Jumeirah Beach, December 2001.
+December 2001.
 I flew into Dubai from Qatar, where my friend Scott and I were teaching English.
 The flight time from Doha was a laughable one hour and five minutes and after checking into our hotel we wasted no time in heading out to explore.
-I remember Jumeira being a modest little ghost beach, so much so that I wondered if we’d even meet another person to take our photo.
+I remember Jumeira Beach being a modest little ghost beach, so much so that I wondered if we’d even meet another person to take our photo.
 These days Jumeira is a high-end stretch reserved for guests of its five star hotels.
-One of these palatial joints, The Burj Al Arab, is a so-called seven-star resort with assigned butlers; revolving beds, chauffeur driven Rolls Royces and gold-plated iPads.
+One of these palatial joints, The Burj Al Arab, is a so-called seven-star resort with assigned butlers, revolving beds, chauffeur-driven Rolls Royces and gold-plated iPads.

-Zebra Crossing Shenanigans, December 2001.
+December 2001.
 I can barely remember where this photo was taken, though I’m pretty sure it was near a park of some description.
-I was deep into my Abbey Road phase at the time, so I roped Scott into an interpretation of the famous Beatles photograph.
+I was deep into my Abbey Road phase at the time, so I roped Scott into a little homage to the famous London landmark.
 I named the photo Abu Dhabi Road, which would have been quite witty had it not been an altogether different city.